cfug/flutter.cn/src/docs/perf/index.md

 ## Rendering performance

-Are you animations janky (not smooth)?
+Are your animations janky (not smooth)?
 Learn how to evaluate and fix rendering issues.

 [Improving rendering performance](/docs/perf/rendering)